Prisoner reentry: Housing

+Finding housing after being incarcerated can be very difficult.
+Research shows that the earlier in life that one is incarcerated the more likely you are to be homeless.

 In a study from New Zealand, the ability to secure stable housing was found to reduce the likeliness of recidivism by 20 percent.
 Housing providers struggle to make housing available to ex-offenders because of safety concerns and failure to accommodate to the specific needs of formerly individuals without guaranteed income or access to social welfare support.
 In New York City, "more than 54 percent of people released from prison moved straight into the city's shelter system in 2017."

 Across the country, initiatives are being made to assist ex-offenders find housing.